-This article was featured in Issue 11 of the CFP newsletter.
+This article was featured in Issue 11 of our newsletter.

 The theme of this article is kindness and intimacy.
 I try to connect this theme with events that inspired Loving Day on June 12th to the present day.

 Loving Day commemorates the day in history when the U.S. Supreme Court unanimously ruled on Loving v.
 Virginia to strike down all anti-miscegenation laws in 1967 (laws that made mixed-race marriages illegal).
 Chief Justice Earl Warren's written decision described Virginia's ban as one "designed to maintain white supremacy."

 Backstory: The Lovings